 OCRA encourages ongoing communications between the donor and researcher, and if feasible, will facilitate a tour of the grantee’s lab.
 Partners in Science donors receive copies and lay summaries of the grantee’s annual progress reports, as well as a copy of the final report (also with a lay summary).
 Copies of any publications generated by the grantee will also be included in these reports.

 The Partners in Science program is open to individual donors, private family foundations, local, state or national organizations, community events, or a group of friends and/or relatives supporting research on behalf of a loved one.
 OCRA staff will work closely with the donor or group of donors to guide them through the selection process.

-To learn more about becoming an OCRA Partner in Science, please contact Jon Zeidman at email@example.com or 212-268-1002.
+To learn more about becoming an OCRA Partners in Science, please contact Jon Zeidman at firstname.lastname@example.org or 212-268-1002.